<hr size=”40″ />

 Coastal Oceans Research and Development – Indian Ocean (CORDIO) East Africa is a research-based marine conservation organisation which specialises in generating knowledge to find solutions to the problems facing coastal and marine environments and the people dependent on them.

 CORDIO East Africa has been operating from Mombasa, Kenya as a registered not-for-profit organisation since 2003.
-CORDIO has two active directors: Dr David Obura and Dr Melita Samoilys, who lead the coral reef and fish ecology and fisheries programs respectively.
+CORDIO is led by two active directors: Dr David Obura and Dr Melita Samoilys, who lead the Coral reef and Fish ecology and Fisheries programs respectively.
+This past year, another program, Social science under the guidance of Dr David Obura has been active with projects touching on key issues related to coastal climate change governance issues.

-CORDIO East Africa mainly works within the Western Indian Ocean region: Comoros, Kenya, Madagascar, Mauritius, Mozambique, Somalia, Seychelles, Tanzania, as well as the Gulf of Aden and Red Sea.
+CORDIO East Africa mainly works within the Western Indian Ocean region with projects in Comoros, Kenya, Madagascar, Mauritius, Mozambique, Somalia, Seychelles, Tanzania, as well as the Gulf of Aden and Red Sea.

 The five strategic objectives: